Codeception/Codeception/CONTRIBUTING.md

 ## Tests

 Check the [tests/README.md](tests/README.md) to learn how to run and write internal tests.
-We encourage you to write a test for a feature/bug you are implementing.
+We encourage you to write a test for a patch you are implementing.
 If that doesn't seem possible such PRs are stil can be accepted.

 ## Documentation